 There are a wide variety of considerations which go into deciding which parent gets custody.
 This decision will have a massive impact on the child’s life and future, and it is something that everyone involved wants to get right.
 In addition to determining where the child will live, this process will grant one parent the power to make final decisions regarding health care, education, and religious considerations.

 Neither the mother nor the father will be given automatic preference.
 Instead, judges are likely to award some type of custody to both parents unless there are reasons not to do so.
+Visitation schedules may also be discussed at that time.
+Our team at Smith Simmons, PLLC can provide counsel with regards to child visitation laws in Oklahoma and schedules.

 Establishing paternity is the first and most crucial step unmarried parents, particularly if the father wishes to uphold his rights for child custody and child support cases, (Oklahoma abides by the "presumption of paternity" for married parents, in that it is assumed that the husband is also the child's father).
 The term “father’s rights” refers to the rights a father has for custody and visitation of his child.